SlideRuleEarth/sliderule/datasets/opendata/utils/build_vrt_readme.txt

+OpenData on AWS hosts datasets but does not provide STAC endpoints, VRT files, or similar metadata structures.
+To work with these datasets, we create our own VRT files and host them in the SlideRule S3 bucket.

 Steps to generates VRT files for opnedata plugins
-Open Data on AWS host data but does not provide stac end point, vrt, etc.
-We build our own VRT files and host them in SlideRule s3 bucket.

 **********************************************
 *** ESA WorldCover 2021 product.